Search: 3010 results

 Remind people that they must submit to the rulers who are in authority over them; that they must obey the magistrates, be prepared for every right action,

-It is a sure saying.
-I want you to insist on this, that those who have faith in God must profess honest occupations.
-Such counsels are right and good for men.
+This saying is trustworthy.
+On this I want you to firmly insist; that those who have faith in God must be careful to maintain honest occupations.
+Such counsels are good and profitable for men.

 But I must add, prepare me also a lodging; for I hope that through your prayers I shall be restored to you.